Carmelleonie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last line of the file iacta
+Display the last 10 lines of /etc/passwd